elastic/examples/lapd_2013/README.md

 #Installation

 In order to run this demo, you'll need Docker.
-Instructions for installing Docker on various operating systems can be found here: https://docs.docker.com/installation/
+Instructions for installing and running Docker on various operating systems can be found here: https://docs.docker.com/installation/

 Follow these steps to run this demo locally on your machine: